MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/pep_x/ns-pep_x-_pep_kernel_information_struct_v1.md

 ### -field Plugin

 The handle assigned to the PEP's registration with PoFx.
 PoFx sets the value of this member.
-The PEP uses this handle in calls to the <a href="..\pepfx\nc-pepfx-pofxcallbackrequestworker.md">RequestWorker</a> routine.
+The PEP uses this handle in calls to the <a href="..\pep_x\nc-pep_x-pofxcallbackrequestworker.md">RequestWorker</a> routine.

 ### -field RequestWorker

-A pointer to a <a href="..\pepfx\nc-pepfx-pofxcallbackrequestworker.md">RequestWorker</a> routine.
+A pointer to a <a href="..\pep_x\nc-pep_x-pofxcallbackrequestworker.md">RequestWorker</a> routine.
 PoFx sets the value of this member.
 The <b>RequestWorker</b> routine is implemented by PoFx.
 The PEP calls this routine to request the use of a worker thread from the operating system.

 ### -field EnumerateUnmaskedInterrupts

-A pointer to an <a href="..\pepfx\nc-pepfx-pofxcallbackenumerateunmaskedinterrupts.md">EnumerateUnmaskedInterrupts</a> routine.
+A pointer to an <a href="..\pep_x\nc-pep_x-pofxcallbackenumerateunmaskedinterrupts.md">EnumerateUnmaskedInterrupts</a> routine.
 PoFx sets the value of this member.
 The <b>EnumerateUnmaskedInterrupts</b> routine is implemented by PoFx.
 The PEP calls this routine to request information about the unmasked interrupts.

 ### -field ProcessorHalt

-A pointer to a <a href="..\pepfx\nc-pepfx-pofxcallbackprocessorhalt.md">ProcessorHalt</a> routine.
+A pointer to a <a href="..\pep_x\nc-pep_x-pofxcallbackprocessorhalt.md">ProcessorHalt</a> routine.
 PoFx sets the value of this member.
 The <b>ProcessorHalt</b> routine is implemented by PoFx.
 The PEP calls this routine to prepare the current processor to enter the halted state.

 ### -field RequestInterrupt

-A pointer to a <a href="..\pepfx\nc-pepfx-pofxcallbackrequestinterrupt.md">RequestInterrupt</a> routine.
+A pointer to a <a href="..\pep_x\nc-pep_x-pofxcallbackrequestinterrupt.md">RequestInterrupt</a> routine.
 PoFx sets the value of this member.
 The <b>RequestInterrupt</b> routine is implemented by PoFx.
 The PEP calls this routine to replay an edge-triggered interrupt that might have been lost after the hardware platform entered a low-power system state.

 ### -field TransitionCriticalResource

-A pointer to a <a href="..\pepfx\nc-pepfx-pofxcallbackcriticalresource.md">TransitionCriticalResource</a> routine.
+A pointer to a <a href="..\pep_x\nc-pep_x-pofxcallbackcriticalresource.md">TransitionCriticalResource</a> routine.
 PoFx sets the value of this member.
 The <b>TransitionCriticalResource</b> routine is implemented by PoFx.
 The PEP calls this routine to transition critical system resources to the idle condition.

+#### - ProcessorIdleVeto

+A pointer to a <a href="..\pep_x\nc-pep_x-pofxcallbackprocessoridleveto.md">ProcessorIdleVeto</a> routine.
+PoFx sets the value of this member.
+The <b>ProcessorIdleVeto</b> routine is implemented by PoFx.
+The PEP calls this routine to increment or decrement the veto count for a pending transition to a processor idle state.

+#### - PlatformIdleVeto

+A pointer to a <a href="..\pep_x\nc-pep_x-pofxcallbackplatformidleveto.md">PlatformIdleVeto</a> routine.
+PoFx sets the value of this member.
+The <b>PlatformIdleVeto</b> routine is implemented by PoFx.
+The PEP calls this routine to increment or decrement the veto count for a pending transition to a platform idle state.

+#### - UpdateProcessorIdleState

+A pointer to an <a href="..\pep_x\nc-pep_x-pofxcallbackupdateprocessoridlestate.md">UpdateProcessorIdleState</a> routine.
+PoFx sets the value of this member.
+The <b>UpdateProcessorIdleState</b> routine is implemented by PoFx.
+The PEP calls this routine to update the properties of the specified processor idle state.

+#### - UpdatePlatformIdleState

+A pointer to an <a href="..\pep_x\nc-pep_x-pofxcallbackupdateplatformidlestate.md">UpdatePlatformIdleState</a> routine.
+PoFx sets the value of this member.
+The <b>UpdatePlatformIdleState</b> routine is implemented by PoFx.
+The PEP calls this routine to update the properties of the specified platform idle state.

 #### - CompleteWork